RMDLO/moveit_tutorials/doc/urdf_srdf/urdf_srdf_tutorial.rst

 URDF
 ----
-MoveIt starts with a URDF (Unified Robot Description Format), the native format for describing robots in ROS.
+MoveIt starts with a URDF (Universal Robot Description Format), the native format for describing robots in ROS.
 In this tutorial, you will find resources for the URDF, important tips and also a list of MoveIt specific requirements.

 URDF Resources
 ^^^^^^^^^^^^^^